dlepex/typeinst/README.md

 ```
 This comment only provides better error messages, in case a user of your generic package omits a type variable in DSL-func.

-Please note that, if the "typevar"-comment was used for one type variable - it MUST be used for all of them (in the same generic package, of course).
+Please note that, if the "typevar"-comment was used for one type variable, it MUST be used for the rest of them (in the same generic package).

 #### Generic type